DucktapeEngine/Ducktape/CONTRIBUTING.md

 # Contributing

-If you are interested in contributing to this game engne, feel free to fork the repository and make your own changes.
+If you are interested in contributing to this game engine, feel free to fork the repository and make your own changes.

 **Note**: Please do not submit pull requests with new features or major changes.
 Instead, please file an issue first for discussion.
 If you'd like a feature implemented into the Game Engine, feel free to use [this issue template](https://github.com/DucktapeEngine/Ducktape/issues/new?assignees=&labels=&template=feature_request.md&title=).
 Or if you encountered a bug, you may use [this issue template](https://github.com/DucktapeEngine/Ducktape/issues/new?assignees=&labels=&template=bug_report.md&title=) instead.

 ## Setting up Ducktape for development

+Before you proceed further, feel free to join [the Ducktape Discord Server](https://dsc.gg/ducktape) for any help that you may need!

 ### Clone the repository
 Fork this repository to your own account.